learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-14-configuring_jenkins.md

 excerpt_separator: <!--more-->
 ---

-This blogpost provides a brief overview of the possibilities we have configuring Jenkins in order to automatically trigger essential build phases that are needed to setup an environment for docker containers.
+This post provides a brief overview of the possibilities we have configuring Jenkins in order to automatically trigger essential build phases that are needed to set up an environment for Docker Containers.
 <!--more-->

 ##Overview
-In our second Blogpost ["How to trigger a Jenkins build process by a GitHub push"](http://learning-continuous-deployment.github.io/jenkins/github/2015/04/17/github-jenkins/) we showed off how to configure Jenkins to get notice of new Github pushes that are coming in when we add new features or bugfixes to our project.
+In our second post ["How to trigger a Jenkins build process by a GitHub push"](http://learning-continuous-deployment.github.io/jenkins/github/2015/04/17/github-jenkins/) we showed how to configure Jenkins to get notice of new GitHub pushes that are coming in when we add new features or bugfixes to our project.
-Now it's time to configure Jenkins so that it reacts on those changes and triggers shell commands to build a new image and send it to our second server (as described in this [Blogpost](http://learning-continuous-deployment.github.io/docker/images/dockerfile/2015/04/24/exporting-docker-container/)) which will finally run the container and expose it to the public.
+Now it's time to configure Jenkins so that it reacts on those changes and triggers shell commands to build a new image and send it to our second server (as described in this [post](http://learning-continuous-deployment.github.io/docker/images/dockerfile/2015/04/24/exporting-docker-container/)) which will finally run the container and expose it to the public.
-It would be possible to install a docker plugin for Jenkins to achieve these tasks as well - they'd provide you with some user interface elements specifically for docker interactions.
+It would be possible to install a Docker plugin for Jenkins to achieve these tasks as well - they'd provide you with some user interface elements especially for Docker interactions.
 You can find them [here](https://wiki.jenkins-ci.org/dosearchsite.action?queryString=docker).
-But for our usecase we'll just stick with the shell commands.
+But for our use case we will just stick with the shell commands.

 ##Triggering shell commands
 In your Jenkins project settings add a `new build step` and choose `run shell`.